 Your Future

-For individuals who didn’t complete high school, it is a credential that leads to better employment and qualifies for a continuation of their education at a college, trade/vocational school, or university.
+For individuals who didn’t complete high school, it is a credential that leads to better employment and qualifies them for a continuation of their education at a college, trade/vocational school, or university.